Nothing is more frustrating and futile than spending hours searching for information you know exists within your organization.

 - Poorly rated and popular articles

-- Broken Links
+- Broken links

-- Keywords that were unable to yield results
+- Keywords that did not yield results

 - Author activities